 Yes!
 Our only goals are a beautiful five minute film we can use in our work and supporting artists.
 Applicants can be at any phase in the process but should be clear about where they are in their proposals and how the Voices With Impact grant and support will be most useful in their process.

 Yes, in fact, a few of our winning films have been student projects!

-Your film must premiere at our in-person and virtual premieres on June 22nd and 27th, respectively.
+Your film must premiere at our in-person and virtual premieres in June 2023.
 Once the films have been premiered, they’ll be juried by our advisory board for the opportunity to be added to the OLIVE collection with a nonexclusive perpetual educational license.
 If your film is added to our library, it will be posted publicly on our website, so it may no longer be eligible for other festivals that require a film to be premiered with them.
 However, as long as our educational license is respected AWI will not place any additional restrictions on how you choose to use, distribute, and promote your film.
 The filmmaker retains the rights to the final film.

 Yes.
 We encourage collaboration wherever possible as long as that collaboration allows for your film to be included in our library once it’s completed.

 Yes.
 Past winning filmmakers have used VWI as an unofficial matching grant and raised double (or more!) funding from other organizations and individual donors.